Ifychim/iOS-Dev-Practice/README.md

 # iOS-Dev-Practice
-This repo will contain all confusing iOS dev related stuff
+This repo will contain examples of confusing iOS topics which I find personally find crucial.